Socialcap-app/socialcap-anonymous-voting/docs/protocol-client-sdk.md

-  commitment = '';    // the identity commitment, used to identify this identity sk = '';            //  a random newly created secret key, pk = '';            // a newly created public key pin = '';           // a pin nullifier, a user created 6 digits number, initialy 0
+  commitment = '';    // the identity commitment, used to identify this identity sk = '';            //  a random newly created secret key, pk = '';            // a newly created public key pin = '';           // a PIN nullifier, 6 digits number created by user, initialy 0
-  skHash = '';        // the secret key hash, used to verify the secret key when input by user pinHash = '';       // the pin hash, used to verify the pin key when input by user encryptionKey = ''; // encryption key returned by service when registered ownershipProof = ''; // proof that he owns this identity, can be reused ???
+  skHash = '';        // the secret key hash, used to verify the secret key input by user pinHash = '';       // the pin hash, used to verify the pin key input by user encryptionKey = ''; // encryption key returned by service when registered ownershipProof = ''; // proof that he owns this identity, can be reused ???
   // DEPRECATED trapdoor from Semaphore v4